MAGALA-RICHARD/apsimNGpy/apsimNGpy/senstivity/Tutorial.rst

 In this case, both FAST and Sobol analyses indicate that yield is more sensitive to nitrogen fertilizer rate than to population density.

+To extend the analysis beyond the Sobol, Morris, and FAST methods, follow the same workflow demonstrated in the first example and consult the SALib documentation for additional sensitivity analysis techniques and their usage.

 References

 Iwanaga, T., Usher, W., & Herman, J. (2022).
 Toward SALib 2.0: Advancing the accessibility and interpretability of global sensitivity analyses.
 Socio-Environmental Systems Modelling, 4, 18155. doi:10.18174/sesmo.18155